 The next step is to extract the data from the source system.
 This can be done using either manual or automated methods.
 Once the data is extracted, it needs to be cleaned and validated.
 The next step is to load the data into the destination system.
 This can also be done manually or automated.
 Once the data is loaded, it needs to be tested to ensure that it is accurate and meets the business requirements.
 If there are any issues, the data can be corrected and reloaded.
 The final step is to create a process for ongoing maintenance of the migrated data.

 Data migration is a complex process and should be planned and executed carefully in order to avoid any data loss or corruption.
 The above steps provide a framework for successful data migration.

-If you need help with data migration, please contact our team of experts.
+If you need help with data migration, please contact York Apps.
 We can help you plan and execute a successful data migration project.